-Best Overall: Tramontina Professional Fry Pans
+- Best Overall: Tramontina Professional Fry Pans

-Tramontina is well known in professional kitchens due to its reputation for being a workhorse.
+Tramontina is well-known in professional kitchens due to its reputation for being a workhorse.
 Its pans are certified by the National Sanitation Foundation (NSF) and consist of a well-balanced 3.85 pounds of heavy-gauge aluminum.
 Made in the USA and coming with a lifetime warranty, you can’t beat these pans for the price.

 If you’re a novice cook and are worried that your pan may be getting too hot, this one literally tells you when it’s ready with its Thermo-Spot heat indicator.
 The T-fal E93808 is lightweight yet durable, and the stainless steel induction base lets you sear better than most beginner aluminum pans.

 For the price, you can’t beat this pan.
-It’s well balanced and surprisingly durable.
+It’s well-balanced and surprisingly durable.
 For the price of a six-pack of fancy craft beer, you won’t feel bad if you have to get another one after a year.

 If you walk into a Michelin star-rated French kitchen, you’re likely going to find pure copper pans.
 The tin lining is the original nonstick coating, and copper is the absolute best material for conducting heat — so sear to your heart’s content.
 Be aware that you’re going to pay dearly for this combination of beauty and performance, though.
 Yet, with the proper care, you can hand this pan down to your grandkids.

-Not only is this a terrific all-around pan, it’s the safest one around for the environment.
+Not only is this a terrific all-around pan, but it’s also the safest one around for the environment.
 The Thermolon ceramic nonstick coating is free of all the chemicals people usually worry about with nonsticks.
 Plus, its manufacturing process emits 60% less CO2 compared to other traditional coatings.

 Carote 12-Inch Nonstick Frying Pan Skillet